 We also offer optional tours upstream to the Belize Botanic Gardens, Black Rock Canyon down to Chaa Creek, Clarissa Falls to Branch Mouth on the Mopan River, Iguana Creek to Banana Bank on the Belize River and multi-day expeditions on the Belize River.
-(See Concierge for details).
+Ask our concierge for details.

 Under normal condition mostly flat water with some short class 1 rapids - water and rapid conditions will vary with seasonal rains.

 Approximately 6 miles